-With significant increases in exploration and development concentrated in heavy oil, Ecopetrol is showing an improving reserve profile and strong full cycle economics.
-The company's three-year average reserve replacement in 2010 was 168%, reflecting both upward revisions and discoveries, while three-year organic replacement (extensions and discoveries only) was lower at 68%.
-The upward revisions and discoveries have come primarily from the Rubiales, Chichimene, and other fields, including upward revisions in 2010 from Chuchupa and older Cusiana and Cupiagua fields.
-Despite a rising production level, its reserve life has increased to 8.4 years total and 5.8 years proved developed at June 30, 2011, from 8.3 years and 4.8 years, respectively in 2008.
-At the same time, proved undeveloped reserves have declined from 43% in 2008 to about 30% of total reserves in 2010.
+With a significant increase heavy oil exploration and development, Ecopetrol is showing an improving reserve profile and strong full cycle economics.
+The company's three-year average reserve replacement in 2011 was 221%, reflecting both upward revisions and discoveries.

+Upward revisions and discoveries have come primarily from the Rubiales, Chichimene, and other fields, including upward revisions in 2010 from Chuchupa and older Cusiana and Cupiagua fields.
+Despite a rising production level, its reserve life has increased since 2008 to 8.5 years total and 5.7 years proved developed at September 30, 2012.
+At the same time, proved undeveloped reserves have declined from 43% in 2008 to about 30% of total reserves, based on year-end 2011 reserves.

-Ecopetrol's upstream cost structure has increased, but higher oil prices and crude realizations tied to Brent are supporting stronger cash margins, and its unit costs are very competitive, with total full cycle costs of \$27.07 in 2010 and up again in the first half of 2011 to \$33.57/BOE.
-Its three-year all-sources F&D costs averaged \$10.05/BOE in 2010, benefiting from large upward revisions on heavy oil reserves as well as discoveries, while one-year F&D costs increased to \$9.83/BOE.
-Ecopetrol's unit production costs have declined in line with higher production, despite the impact of higher well maintenance and workovers, wastewater treatment costs, and Peso appreciation.
-As a result, Ecopetrol's leveraged full cycle ratio was a very strong 4.8X in 2010 and 5.3X in the first half of 2011.
+Ecopetrol's upstream cost structure has increased, but higher oil prices and crude realizations tied to Brent are supporting stronger cash margins, and its unit costs are very competitive, with total full cycle costs of \$44.99 in 2011 and up again in the last twelve months ending in September 2012 to \$44.53/BOE.
+Ecopetrol's unit production costs have declined in line with higher production, despite higher well maintenance and workovers, wastewater treatment costs, and appreciation of the Peso.
+As a result, Ecopetrol's leveraged full cycle ratio was a strong 5.92X in 2011 and 6.3X in LTM September 2012.
 (Our cost structure analysis is based on a gas/oil conversion ratio of 6:1, with production reported net of royalties, whereas most of the company's reported information is based on gross production before royalties.)